jbloomlab/Perth2009-DMS-Manuscript/analysis_code/README.md

   * `abs_conserved_sites.txt`: list of sites that are absolutely conserved across all 18 HA subtypes
   * `clade_specific_sites.txt`: list of sites that have clade-specific identities in the clade containing H1 and the clade containing H3
   * `domains.csv`: csv file listing each site and its associated HA domain
-  * `Env_BF520_replicate-*_prefs_rescaled.csv`: amino-acid preferences files for HIV Env (BF520) for each replicate.
-These amino-acid preferences have already been re-scaled
   * `flu_h3n2_1968_6v_tree.json.gz`: tree build of human H3N2 influenza virus HA sequences in a `JSON` file format
   * `H1toH3_renumber.csv`: file to convert from H1 sequential numbering to H3 numbering
   * `H3_human_alignment.fa`: file of subsampled human seasonal H3N2 HA sequences for running `phydms`